GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 useful when builds are happening more frequently than desired, when builds or deploys take a long time or are otherwise very costly, or when users want to integrate other tools with `skaffold dev`.

-The automation can be turned off with `--auto-build=false` flag for building, `--auto-deploy=false` flag for deploys, and the `--auto-sync=false` flag for file sync.
+The automation can be turned off or on using the Control API, or with `auto-build` flag for building, `auto-deploy` flag for deploys, and the `auto-sync` flag for file sync.
 If automation is turned off for a phase, Skaffold will wait for a request to the Control API before executing the associated action.

 Each time a request is sent to the Control API by the user, the specified actions in the payload are executed immediately.